MarioGomezRamos/THOx/README.md

   - emin, emax, nk: Energy grid for continuum dB/dE

-### REACTION namelist: elab, namep, mp, mt, namet, zt, jt, ntex, notgdef/
+### REACTION namelist: elab, namep, mp, mt, namet, zt, jt, ntex, notgdef
-&targstates et=1.171 It=2.0 part=1 /
  - elab: incident energy (in LAB) of reaction
  - namep, namet: projectile and target names
  - mp, mt: projectile and target masses (in atomic units)
  - zt, jt: target charge and spin.
  - ntex: number of excited target states to be read (default=0)
- - notgdef:
+ - notgdef: if zero, no target excitation/deformation will be included.

+### TARGSTATES namelist
+  If ntex>0, one or more TARGSTATES namelists will be read with the details of the target excited states to be included
+  - et: excitation energy (with respect to target ground state)
+  - It:
+  - part: parity
+  - nphon: number of phonons (vibrational model)
+  - K: rotational band (rotational model)
+  - inc:

 ### TRANS namelist: skip, rcc, writeff
 - skip  (T/F): if true, skip calculation of transition potentials